timholds/font-familiarity/README.md

 [ ] Compare my model to a LoRA of gemmapali or a multimodal llama

 # TODO
+[ ] fix the error when uploading an image
-[ ] remove the model saving part for the sweep. once we know which model trains best we can retrain it and reanble the saving.
+[ ] add some processing to resize images coming in and make them single channel [ ] remove the model saving part for the sweep. once we know which model trains best we can retrain it and reanble the saving.
 [ ] cleanup the metrics
 - [ ] is the epoch time metric actually telling me how long an epoch takes?